aasensio/hazel2/docs/configuration.rst

 Parametric atmospheres are used to synthesize any systematics that can be affecting the observations.
 Things like telluric lines, fringes, smooth continua form part of this.
-You can always correct from them during data reduction, but Hazel v2.0 allows you to add them during the fit.
+You can always correct from them during data reduction, but |hazel2| allows you to add them during the fit.
 The curently available parametric atmosphere is just a Voigt function.

 ::